Philcoin (PHL) Self Reported Market Capitalization Achieves $244.61 Million

-Philcoin (PHL) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on October 1st.
-One Philcoin token can now be bought for approximately $0.0039 or 0.00000007 BTC on exchanges.
-Over the last seven days, Philcoin has traded 44.2% higher against the U.S. dollar.
-Philcoin has a total market cap of $244.61 million and $24.23 worth of Philcoin was traded on exchanges in the last 24 hours.
+Philcoin (PHL) traded flat against the dollar during the 1 day period ending at 7:00 AM Eastern on October 6th.
+Philcoin has a total market cap of $244.61 million and approximately $24.23 worth of Philcoin was traded on exchanges in the last day.
+One Philcoin token can now be purchased for $0.0039 or 0.00000007 BTC on popular exchanges.
+During the last seven days, Philcoin has traded 44.2% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.